WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Let Jnn_1 be lanetype'.
   b.
 If lanetype is Jnn, then:
     1) Let Jnn_2 be lanetype.
-    2) If vcvtop is EXTEND, then:
+    2) If vcvtop is some EXTEND, then:
       a) Let (EXTEND sx) be vcvtop.
       b) Let iN_1 be iN_1'.
       c) Let iN_2 be $extend__($lsizenn1(Jnn_1), $lsizenn2(Jnn_2), sx, iN_1).
       d) Return [iN_2].
   c.
 If lanetype is Fnn, then:
     1) Let Fnn_2 be lanetype.
-    2) If vcvtop is CONVERT, then:
+    2) If vcvtop is some CONVERT, then:
       a) Let (CONVERT sx) be vcvtop.
       b) Let iN_1 be iN_1'.
       c) Let fN_2 be $convert__($lsizenn1(Jnn_1), $lsizenn2(Fnn_2), sx, iN_1).